Akulola/Film-Findr/README.md

 1. React: A JavaScript library for building user interfaces.
 2. React-Router: A collection of navigational components that route in React applications.
 3. HTML5 & CSS3: Markup and styling for the website.
+4. Themoviedb API: Used to fetch movie data and images.

 ## CONCLUSION ##